MustaphaAwwal/TerraformProject/README.md

 # TerraformProject
-An assignment repo, for spin ec2 instances and properly configuring it using terraform and ansible
+An assignment repo, for spinning ec2 instances and properly configuring them using terraform and ansible